marquee/static-sdk/docs/Configuration.md

         }
     }

-The `auto_buil` option is useful in these configurations to avoid compiling to staging on every deploy or content change.
+The `auto_build` option is useful in these configurations to avoid compiling to staging on every deploy or content change.

 ## Entrypoint